 The policy of Minnesota State Mankato is to follow Minnesota Department of Health and local health department guidance and direction on informing workers if they have been exposed to a person with COVID-19 on campus and requiring them to quarantine for the required amount of time.

 In addition, a policy has been implemented to protect the privacy of workers’ health status and health information.
-Employee health data is governed by the Health Insurance Portability and Accountability Act (HIPAA) and the Minnesota Data Practices Act.
+Employee health data is governed under the Minnesota Data Practices Act.
 Health data is considered confidential.

 Handwashing and Sanitizer

 Basic infection prevention measures are being implemented at the Minnesota State Mankato campus and additional locations.